 This can actually have side effect of making your users even more likely to click on a link.
 For example, because the SafeLink URL looks like a legitimate Microsoft URL, even the savviest users, who might mouse-over and analyze a URL before clicking, might follow a link that redirects to a fake Office 365 login page.

-No matter the vendor—Microsoft, Proofpoint, or Mimecast—every system like SafeLinks can be confusing and undo years of email safety training.
+No matter the vendor—Microsoft, Proofpoint, or Mimecast—every URL Defense Link Rewriting system like SafeLinks can be confusing and undo years of email protection and link safety training.

 The most common reason that companies choose to not deploy Safe Link-type systems is the fact that users often rebel within the first days.
 It makes email ugly. it can even make it unreadable.
 For corporations that have invested in regular security training, for example by sending regular PhishMe or KnowBe4 emails to all of their employees, it has undone years of user education.